Mass-imbalance effect on the cluster formation in a one-dimensional Fermi gas with coexistent $s$- and $p$-wave interactions: Theoretical framework

 Correspondingly, the in-medium three-body equations for $\Gamma^{iij}_p(q)$ and $\Gamma^{iij}_s(k)$ reads

 and

 respectively.

 Before discussing the numerical demonstrations in detail, we note that present variational approach is able to describe the BCS-BEC crossover and its three-body counterpart qualitatively~\cite{Tajima2021PhysRevA.104.023319}.
-The variational wave functions for calculating the energies of Cooper clusters can well depict both the Cooper clustering in the weak-coupling BCS limit and the tightly bound state formation in the strong-coupling BEC limit in a unified manner.
+The variational wave functions for calculating the energies of Cooper clusters can well depict both the Cooper clustering in the weak-coupling BCS limit and the tightly bound state formation in the strong-coupling BEC limit in a unified manner. {We also emphasize that the present approach is a variational analysis for the generalized Cooper problem performed on top of an inert Fermi sea.
+Therefore, the obtained energies and phase diagrams should be understood as a hierarchy of lowest-energy cluster instabilities within the adopted variational subspace, rather than the fully self-consistent thermodynamic many-body ground state.}